-- It can take time to heal, recover, and adjust to sex and intimacy after genderaffirming surgery. - It may take a while to get used to your new body, so although you can participate in and enjoy sexual activity from six weeks post-surgery, it is also perfectly natural to want to take things slowly. - You may experience a shooting or tingling sensation as the nerves regrow, which can take three to six months to return to normal, and sometimes for as long as a year.
+- It can take time to heal, recover, and adjust to sex and intimacy after gender affirming surgery. - It may take a while to get used to your new body, so although you can participate in and enjoy sexual activity from twelve weeks post-surgery, it is also perfectly natural to want to take things slowly. - You may experience a shooting or tingling sensation as the nerves regrow, which can take three to six (or more) months to return to normal, and sometimes for as long as a year.